enosefelix/Restaurant-ChatApp/README.md

 4. When a customer selects “1”, the bot should return a list of items from the restaurant.
 The order items can have multiple options but the customer should be able to select the preferred items from the list using this same number select system and place an order.
 5. When a customer selects “99” for an order, the bot should respond with “order placed” and if none the bot should respond with “No order to place”.
 Customer should also see an option to place a new order
 6. When a customer selects “98”, the bot should be able to return all placed orders from previous order to present orders
-7. When a customer selects “97”, the bot should be able to return current order and return "no current order" if none
+7. When a customer selects “97”, the bot should be able to return current order and return <kbd>no current order<kbd> if none
 8. When a customer selects “0”, the bot should cancel the order if there is.

 ---